This post was most recently updated on October 19th, 2023

 However, both options aren’t preventative.
 A lot of IVT comes from sources that publishers don’t even intend to get traffic from.
 Google does not mention how to proactively block invalid traffic from unintended traffic sources which are a massive threat for publishers.

 That’s why MonetizeMore has launched Traffic Cop.
 Through advanced machine learning and sophisticated fingerprinting algorithms, our ad engineering teams can identify, classify, analyze, and block different kinds of non-human traffic and ad fraud.
 Traffic Cop doesn’t just block general IVT like some free tools, it fingerprints and blocks sophisticated IVT to keep your site safe from getting banned by Google AdSense or any other ad network.

 Many solutions only provide an ad fraud report after the auction is complete, but then it’s too late.
 You need to restrict ads from serving to invalid traffic to prevent network ad bans and ad revenue deductions.

 Through Traffic Cop, pre-bid analysis block ads from serving to invalid traffic sources.
 You’ll also be able to gain a deeper level of understanding of the different levels of fraud traffic your website receives to weed out the bad traffic sources.

 Are you struggling with invalid traffic, bots, and ad fraud?
 Do you as a publisher want to make sure that your ad network accounts stay safe and not risk losing your hard-earned ad revenues?

 Let MonetizeMore help.
-We’ve developed Traffic Cop, a state of the art ad traffic solution to detect, prevent and filter out invalid traffic.
-For more information, sign up to Traffic Cop today!
+We’ve developed Traffic Cop, a state of the art ad traffic solution to detect, prevent, and filter out invalid traffic.
+For more information, sign up for Traffic Cop today!